souravib/guardian_news/README.md

 ### 5. Visualize Data in Power BI
-1. Connect Power BI to your RDS instance:
+1. Connect Power BI to Athena.
-   - Use the "PostgreSQL" or "MySQL" connector.
-   - Enter your RDS endpoint, username, and password.
 2. Import tables and create dashboards.